MilonMorshed/k3d/README.md

+open -a docker ( If you using docker desktop) k3d cluster list k3d cluster start dev-cluster kubetle cluster-info curl -v telnet://localhost:6445 k3d kubeconfig get dev-cluster

+k get nodes
+k get ns
+docker ps
-open -a docker ( If you using docker desktop) k3d cluster list k3d cluster start dev-cluster k get nodes k get ns docker ps curl -v telnet://localhost:6445 k3d kubeconfig get dev-cluster k get all k get all -n kube-system k get all -o wide  -n kube-system k get po -o wide -n kube-system -v=8 k api-resources  # to see the api version when write menifest files.
+k get all
+k get all -n kube-system
+k get all -o wide  -n kube-system k get po -o wide -n kube-system -v=8 k api-resources  # to see the api version when write menifest files. k apply -f my-ns.yaml
+## difference between create/update and apply
+k get ns

+k describe ns my-ns
+# To see yaml format
+k get ns my-ns -o yaml
+k get all -n my-ns
+k get all
+k get all --all-namespaces
+k get all -A
+k get pods -A
+kgaa

 ------

 ** A kubernetes object is a "record of intent" - once you create a the object,Kubernetes system constantly work to ensure